cakephp/docs/en/core-libraries/internationalization-and-localization.rst

-The latter version has the downside that you will need to have a translation messages file even for the default language, but has the advantage that it makes the code more readable and leaves the complicated plural selection strings into the translation files.
+The latter version has the downside that you will need to have a translation messages file even for the default language, but has the advantage that it makes the code more readable and leaves the complicated plural selection strings in the translation files.

 Sometimes using direct number matching in plurals is impractical.
-For example, there are languages like Arabic that require a different plural when you refer to few things and other plural form for many things.
+For example, languages like Arabic require a different plural when you refer to few things and other plural form for many things.
 In those cases you can use the ICU matching aliases.
 Instead of writing::